auditor

 auditor hash input_path -l

-Examples of Check
+Basic usage of subcommand Check

 auditor check input_path